mariannazhang/PowerPoint-auto-coding/readme.md

 # Running participants live
 1. **Make sure `data.xlsx`, the Excel data sheet, is closed** so PowerPoint can edit it.

 2. **Click "Setup" to fill out the setup form before the participant arrives**.
+Note that this process may take a few seconds on Mac.
   - It's recommended to fill out the setup form before the participant arrives, so the participant/guardian are blind to setup information (e.g. condition).
 You may exit slideshow after completing the setup form, because `Setup` will save everything to Excel (using `inProgress_SaveToExcel`).
 When the participant arrives and you restart the slideshow, be sure to click "resume" (`inProgress_resume`) to pick up from where you left off.
   - Alternatively, you can fill out the form with the participant present, but be aware that the participant/guardian may not be blind to condition if they see you filling out the form.
 Click "pause share" in Zoom to freeze the screen share, click "Setup" to fill out the form, and then click "resume share" in Zoom once you're done with the form.
 The participant will see a frozen screen while you're filling it out.